Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type

 extending the identity of $\Gamma\backslash D$. \end{THM}

 For the definition of the right hand side, we refer to \S\ref{Gen.HSD.start} and \cite{Sat1, Sat2, BJ}.
+We emphasize that this Satake compactification for the adjoint representation is \textit{not a variety}, hence \textit{different from} the so-called Satake-Baily-Borel compactification which is a projective variety.
 We apply the above compactifications to more geometric situations --- moduli of (polarized) varieties such as abelian varieties, K3 surfaces and hyperK\"ahler varieties and discuss their geometric meanings.